Chiark-Collective/covertreex/README.md

 # Covertreex

 Parallel compressed cover tree (PCCT) library engineered for Vecchia-style Gaussian process pipelines.
-The current focus is an efficient **CPU + Numba** implementation; GPU/JAX execution has been intentionally disabled until the CPU path reaches the desired performance envelope.
-This is the implementation companion to the plan captured in `PARALLEL_COMPRESSED_PLAN.md`.
+The current focus is an efficient **CPU + NumPy/Numba** implementation; GPU/JAX execution has been intentionally disabled until the CPU path meets the audited performance envelope.
+This repository is the implementation companion to `PARALLEL_COMPRESSED_PLAN.md`.

-> Status: scaffolding in progress.
-Expect rapid iteration across backends, persistence utilities, and traversal/insertion kernels.
+> Status: housekeeping phase.
+Expect rapid iteration across runtime knobs, telemetry, and traversal optimisations, but avoid destructive changes (see `AGENTS.md`).

 ## Getting Started